 Corbette & Claude

-Brisbane City
+283 Elizabeth Street, Brisbane City

 If you want to really level up your brunch, how about the addition of some exclusive merch?
-Corbette & Claude’s new Saturday and Sunday Sessions In The Laneway at their Elizabeth Street location feature just that, along with starters, pizzas, pastas and a two-hour beverage package for $69pp.
-Happening every Sunday from 11.30am-6pm, you can enjoy your feast alongside live music and entertainment.
+Corbette & Claude’s Saturday and Sunday Sessions In The Laneway at their Elizabeth Street location feature just that, along with starters, pizzas, pastas and a two-hour beverage package for $69pp.
+Happening every Sunday from 11.30am-3pm, you can enjoy your feast alongside live music and entertainment.

 Cielo Rooftop

-Fortitude Valley
+209 Brunswick Street, Fortitude Valley

 Babylon Garden

-Brisbane CBD
+145 Eagle Street, Brisbane CBD

-Hey Chica
+Hey Chica!

-Fortitude Valley
+315 Brunswick Street, Fortitude Valley

 Did somebody say tacos and tequila?
-Yes, we did—get your amigos together for a cheeky brunch at Hey Chica’s new Autumn Social every Saturday and Sunday.
+Yes, we did—get your amigos together for a cheeky brunch at Hey Chica’s new Summer Social every Saturday and Sunday.
 With a two-hour brunch package on offer for $90pp, this Latin American-inspired venue is the perfect spot to socialise and enjoy some great music while stuffing your face with endless tacos and guac, and washing it all down with salty margaritas.

 Maggie May